sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-link-entity/cp-mobile-dev-kit-link-entity.md

     ![MDK](img-7.9.png)

-    Now, you will notice that new record has been created and count value for **See All** is increased by one as you implemented in step 6.
+    Now, you will notice that new record has been created and count value for **See All** is increased by one.

     ![MDK](img-7.10.png)

-5. On Main page, tap **Sync** to send local changes to the backend, a successful message will be shown.
+5. Tap on **Sync Changes** in the user menu On Main page to send local changes to the backend, a successful message will be shown.

     ![MDK](img-7.11.png)
     ![MDK](img-7.12.png)